 A student's final grade for the course is the sum of the separate assignments.
 It is not necessary to pass each assignment separately in order to pass the course.
 The University of Calgary Graduate Grading System and Faculty of Social Work Percentage Conversion will be used.
+This grading system overrides the grading system in D2L.
+Final grades that are within 0.5% of the next letter grade will be rounded up.

 Grade Grade Point Description Percentage Range

 A+ 4.0 Outstanding performance 95-100

 А 4.0 Excellent performance 95-100

 A- 3.7 Very good performance 90-94

 B+ 3.3 Good performance 85-89

 В 3.0 Satisfactory performance.
 Note : The grade point value (3.0) associated with this grade is the minimum acceptable average that a graduate student must maintain throughout the programme as computed at the end of each year of their program.
 80-84

-В- 2.7 Minimum pass.
-Note : Students who accumulate two grades of "B-" or lower can be required by the Faculty to withdraw from the programme regardless of the grade point average.
+B- 2.7 Minimum pass.
+Note : Students who accumulate two grades of "B-" or lower can be required by the faculty to withdraw from the programme regardless of the grade point average.
 75-79

 C+ 2.3 All grades of "C+" or lower are indicative of failure at the graduate level and cannot be counted toward Faculty of Graduate Studies course requirements.
 70-74

 С 2.00 65-69

 C- 1.70 60-64

 D+ 1.30 55-59

 D 1.00 50-54

 F 0.00 Below 50

 CR Completed Requirements.
 Carries no weight in calculating the grade point average.
 This will be noted in the calendar description as "Not Included in GPA" where applicable.

-COURSE EVALUATION
+COURSE EXPERIENCE FEEDBACK

 At the close of each term, students can provide feedback on their academic learning experience in their courses, including their instructors, through university-wide online surveys.
-Student feedback contributes to ensuring academic excellence in the university's curriculum by bringing direct feedback to instructors.

-Students will receive an email from UCalgary Course Experience Surveys with direct links to their current course surveys, or they can access within the D2L course shell.
-For more information, visit: https://www.ucalgary.ca/provost/teaching-learning/student-surveys/usri
+They will receive an email from UCalgary Course Experience Surveys with direct links to their current course surveys, or they can access within the D2L course shell.
 Students are welcome to discuss the process and content of the course at any time with the instructor.
+They are expected to provide comments that are consistent with the University of Calgary Code of Conduct, the Alberta College of Social Work Standards of Practice (2023) and the Canadian Association of Social Workers Code of Ethics (2024).